Brewing water cooling

 How was it done until now?

-With single-flow cooling, the feed water, which has been pre-cooled to ice water temperature and previously softened, is heated directly in countercurrent with the boiled wort. and previously softened to ice water temperature is heated directly in countercurrent with the boiled wort.
+With single-flow cooling systems in the brewery, the feed water, which has been pre-cooled by chillers to ice water temperature and previously softened, is heated directly in countercurrent with the boiled wort. and previously softened to ice water temperature is heated directly in countercurrent with the boiled wort.
 This results in an intensive heat transfer takes place, heating the water to approx. 80°C and preparing it for the next brew.
 The pre-cooled water is normally kept in insulated storage tanks (stack tanks).
 For large quantities, this requires a considerable amount of space and investment for the short brew sequences aimed for.

 - Total capacity: 25,336 kWh/24 h